Public Transportation

 Based on survey results as compared to recommended modes and alignments from the 2020 study, the COMPASS Board of Directors selected regional rail service along the Boise Cutoff rail line as the “locally favored” option for this service in Communities in Motion 2050.

-COMPASS has funded a High-Capacity Transit Planning and Environmental Linkages study in 2024/2025 as the next step in the planning process.
+COMPASS is conducting a High-Capacity Transit Planning and Environmental Linkages study as the next step in the planning process.
 Learn more.

 COMPASS Public Transportation Studies and Plans